cyberark/secretless-broker/docs/docs/reference/how-to-deploy/using-conjur.md

 up, take note of the hostname used for your Conjur service, as well as the account name you're using.
 These will be needed for the next step.

-### 2. Adding the Secretless Broker sidecar container
+### 2. Adding the Secretless Broker Sidecar Container
 Next, we start by adding the Secretless Broker sidecar to an existing service definition.
 This includes adding the Secretless Broker container and a ConfigMap for the Secretless Broker configuration.
 In this example, the Secretless Broker